Most upright vacuums have the same design with the motor located somewhere inside the body, usually below the bin.

 It has pretty good edge cleaning but it only has edge cleaning on the right side of the cleaner head.

-As I’ve said, it has difficulty cleaning dirt in between cracks and crevices so if you have a similar type hardwood surface at home, you may be better off with an upright with stronger suction like the Dyson Ball.
+As I’ve said, it has difficulty cleaning the dirt in between cracks and crevices so if you have a similar type hardwood surface at home, you may be better off with an upright with stronger suction like the Dyson Ball upright.

 Between bare floor and carpet, the Shark Rocket Powerhead really excels in cleaning carpet.
 I’ll spare you all the talk but I’ll show you a demo.

-The dirt being cleaned up is a mix of sand, pet hair, paper, small pebbles and other nasty pet litter.
+Dirt you’ll see in the video is a mix of sand, pet hair, paper, pebbles and pet litter.

 This upright is strictly a floor cleaner.
 It does not have any attachments that will help you clean upholstery.

 Pet Hair Removal

 This vacuum is capable of cleaning big piles of pet hair on bare floor and carpet.
 However, it will not be able to clean upholstery because it lacks tools.

 It only comes with an extra hard floor brush roll and that’s about it.